A Loch Ness and Caledonian Canal Boat Cruise

 Teas, coffees, fruit, and snacks are available all day.
 Complimentary wine is served with your evening meal.
 There is a well-stocked bar on board for drinks throughout the day.

-Day 13 - April 17th - Our vessels will end our journey in Oban this morning and we will say our goodbyes to the Skipper and Crew and start our journey back to Glasgow.
+Day 13 - April 17th - Our canal adventure will end in Oban this morning and we will say our goodbyes to the Skipper and Crew and start our journey back to Glasgow.
 But first we will explore Oban, known as the Seafood Capital of Scotland and the Gateway to the Isles.
 Nestled on the west coast and surrounded by miles of dramatic shores and beautiful countryside, the seaside town of Oban is a great place for a wee stroll.
 With an abundance of eateries, wonderful shops, and an in town whisky distillery, how can you go wrong.
 And after we have indulged in some of the best fish and chips in the world, the esplanade it a wonderful place to work it all off!
 We love Oban and we know you will too.
 Our next stop on our way back to Glasgow is St. Conan's Kirk, spectacularly sited over Loch Awe.
 You will fall in love with this wee Romanesque Church!
 Designed and built by Walter Douglas Campbell, the kirk is unique in having an example of almost every style of church architecture.
 Highlights include the Norman Doorway, the Gothic Flying Buttresses, a Celtic Cross, the Arts and Crafts Carvings, the Saxon Tower and even a Stone Circle.
 I have been visiting this extraordinary wee kirk for many years and there is nowhere on earth quite like it.
 Our drive will then take us through the Loch Lomond and Trossachs National Park and we will make a last stop on Loch Lomond before finally reaching Glasgow.
 Farewell Dinner and Overnight near Glasgow International.
 (B,L,D)

 Day 14 - April 18th - We return you to Glasgow International for the return home.